top of page

 My name is Megan.

-I'm workplace exit strategist and licensed New York attorney who has personally navigated multiple. workplace exits including a lawsuit, a layoff, a toxic manager, and a resignation.
+I'm a workplace exit strategist and licensed New York attorney who has personally navigated multiple workplace exits including a lawsuit, a layoff, a toxic manager, and a resignation.
 I built Work Reboot because when I went looking for real help, I found nothing useful.

 I'm not here to tell you everything will be fine.
 I'm here to give you your chess moves back.